marikann/go-cookbook/runtime/go-scheduler.md

 ## Basics of Go Scheduler

-The Go scheduler is designed to efficiently manage goroutines by balancing their execution across available CPU cores.
-It uses a model known as GOMAXPROCS to determine the maximum number of operating system threads that can execute Go code simultaneously.
+Go’s runtime uses an M:N scheduling model (M goroutines on N OS threads) GOMAXPROCS controlling the number of threads that run Go code in parallel.

 ### Example: Setting GOMAXPROCS